Super Easy Lap Blanket

 Knit every row until the skein runs out (or for about 6 1/4 inches from the cast on edge).

-Cut the yarn and join the color Pewter.
+Join the color Pewter.

 Knit until the skein runs out, making sure to end on the same side you finished the Dark Chocolate.
 In other words, all of the tails (except, perhaps, the cast on tail) will be along the same selvage, and the first row of every color will be on the "right side" of the blanket and you will end each color on the "wrong side".

-*Cut the yarn and join the next color (Stratus).
+*Join the next color (Stratus).

 Knit until the skein runs out, ending with a wrong side row.